Aandreba/fast_async_trait/README.md

 ## Nightly features

 The `type_alias_impl_trait` nightly feature is required to be able to add `impl Trait` types (in our case, `impl Future` types) as associated generic types of a trait, which this crate relies on.

-The `return_position_impl_trait_in_trait` nightly feature id required to be able to add default async implementations of trait methods.